JGJP/ydkjs-notes/up & going/ch1-IntoProgramming.md

         */
 ```

-multiline can be in the middle of a line:
+Multiline can be in the middle of a line:
 ```js
 var a = /* arbitrary value */ 42;
 ```

 ## Variables

-when variables hold a specific type of value: *static typing*, or *type enforcement*
+When variables hold a specific type of value: *static typing*, or *type enforcement*
 -> prevents unintended conversions

-when variables can hold any type of value: *weak typing*, or *dynamic typing*
+When variables can hold any type of value: *weak typing*, or *dynamic typing*
 -> program flexibility
 -> used by Javascript

-constants are variables not meant to be changed, when declared in one place it's easy to change them later.
+Constants are variables not meant to be changed, when declared in one place it's easy to change them later.
-they're usually written in all caps with underscores:
+They're usually written in all caps with underscores:
 ```js
 var TAX_RATE = 0.08;
 ```
-es6 allows const, value can't be changed by program:
+ES6 allows const, value can't be changed by program:
 ```js
 const TAX_RATE = 0.08;
 ```